Mathématique: Chapter 55

 Lam turned her eyes away from the monitor and stepped back from Vala, moving towards Jackson.

-Jackson turned away from something on the monitor and bowed his head, clutching her hands as she cried, her eyes looking at something else, her face impassive.
+Jackson turned away from the monitor and bowed his head, holding her hands as she cried, her eyes looking at something else, her face impassive.
 “You remember now?” he asked her.
 “You see how it was?
 How she let you go?”

 “She could have killed me.
-Ridden me into the afterlife she was never sure was there,” Vala whispered.
+Ridden me into the afterlife she was never sure was there,” Vala said.

-“She let you go,” Jackson said, dropping the words like some ancient prayer, like part of an incantation, like Vala was special in some way for having been spared.
-Like that was a place where someone could stand.
+“She let you go, in the end.”
+Jackson dropped the words like an ancient prayer, like an incantation, like Vala was special for having been spared.
+Like that was a place someone could stand.

 “Do you remember when you told me that?”
-Jackson asked, just an uncertain guy on a hospital bed this time, not some reader of ancient scrolls.
+Jackson asked, just an uncertain guy on a hospital bed this time, not some reader of lost scrolls.

 Young stared determinedly at the gray concrete of the floor.